geo-social/flowmapper/README.md

 # FlowMapper
+## Code
+The front end of FlowMapper is built with HTML, CSS, JavaScript and the bootstrap template.
+OpenLayers is used for the mapping framework including the base maps and basic interactive map functions, and D3 (Data-Driven Documents) (Bostock, Ogievetsky, & Heer, 2011) is used to create the interactive maps that include polygon, point and flow symbol vectors.
+FlowMapper utilizes a Java back-end design connected with a PostgreSQL/PostGIS database with an Apache Tomcat server.

 ## Data
 The data used in the FlowMapper paper is published here.
 The datasets included are as follows: